Payoff from the World Trade Agenda 2013

 Contrary to many observers, we do not abandon the Doha Development Round as a lost cause.
 Instead, this report takes a fresh look, and assesses the potential payoffs from seven agreements that could be concluded in 2013 and ratified in 2014.

-Prepared by the Peterson Institute for International Economics
+Report to the ICC Research Fondation, prepared by the Peterson Institute for International Economics